rsvim/rsvim.github.io/docs/api/01__rsvim/interfaces/RsvimCmd.md

 #### Throws

-Throws [Error](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Error) if no parameter provided, or the parameter is `null` or `undefined`.
+Throws [TypeError](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/TypeError) if the parameter is `null` or `undefined` or no parameter provided.

 #### Example